ayushgun/website/posts/markdown/branch_optimization_and_cache_locality.md

 ## Cache Locality

-**Cache locality** is a property of a memory reference pattern, where accesses to closely located data are likely to be performed in quick succession.
-This property manifests in two forms: **spatial locality** and **temporal locality**.
+Cache locality is a property of a memory reference pattern, where accesses to closely located data are likely to be performed in quick succession.
+This property manifests in two forms: spatial locality and temporal locality.

-### Spatial Locality
+## Spatial Locality

 Spatial locality implies that accessing data elements stored closely in memory tends to be beneficial due to the block-based data movement strategies of modern memory hierarchies.
 This principle is particularly relevant when traversing data structures such as arrays.